totovr/SimpleOpenNI/README.md

 1. Download SimpleOpenni folder

-2. Select the folder SimpleOpenNI and choose Edit > Copy Go to the Finder
+2. Select the folder SimpleOpenNI and choose

+         Edit > Copy

+   Go to the Finder

-   Choose Go > Go to Folder... and enter “~/Documents/Processing/libraries/" without the quotation marks.
+         Choose Go > Go to Folder...

+   and enter

+         “~/Documents/Processing/libraries/"

+   without the quotation marks.

          Click OK..

-   Press Cmd-V or choose Edit > Paste menu to put "SimpleOpenNI" in this location.
+   Press Cmd-V or choose

+         Edit > Paste menu

+   To put "SimpleOpenNI" in this location.

 4. Test the Kinect Setup